 Among the key findings of the study - which was underwritten by Katz Radio Group, the nation's leading radio representation firm - are:

-• More than half (51%) considered or purchased a product advertised during theirfavorite
+More than half (51%) considered or purchased a product advertised during their favorite personality's show; and

 "Our findings underscore the depth of the relationship, loyalty, and trust between listeners and radio personalities," said USC-Annenberg School for Communication and Journalism professor Paula Patnoe Woodley.
 "This connection can be a significant benefit for radio station advertisers as demonstrated by the significant number of study respondents who have considered or purchased services or products advertised during radio shows or recommended by favorite on-air personalities."